-Study Abroad students can enrol for one or two semesters at the University of Otago independently, or as part of a Study Abroad programme organised by their home university or a Study Abroad placement organisation.
+Study Abroad students can enrol for one or two semesters and/or a summer programme at the University of Otago independently, or as part of a Study Abroad programme organised by their home university or a Study Abroad placement organisation.

 Applying to Otago as a Study Abroad student is a simple process.
 All you need to do is: